Process Safety and

 Basic concept of the BCP

-In the event of a natural disaster such as a large-scale earthquake or other crisis that can result in serious damage to Nippon Soda worksites, our social responsibility is to ensure the safety of local residents, full-time and temporary employees and partner company employees.
+In the event of a natural disaster such as a large-scale earthquake or other crisis that could result in severe damage to Nippon Soda worksites, we consider it our social mission to ensure the safety of local residents, our employees, employees of partner companies, and temporary staff.
 Based on this concept, the principles of the BCP are defined as follows:

 - 1.The highest priority is placed on checking the status and ensuring the safety of Nippon Soda’s own employees, partner company employees and temporary employees and their families, and ensuring the safety of residents in communities where the Company’s business sites are located.